 A general approach to mixing intensification is to bring the flow to a turbulent state.
 Turbulization of the flow is, however, difficult to obtain in the case of slow and small scale flows, where physics is dominated by viscous phenomena.
 Such flows are characterized by a low Reynolds number.
 On the other hand, 'brutal' turbulization can be undesirable.
 For example, substances suspended in a liquid may be very sensitive to rapidly fluctuating shear stresses.
-Partial remedy, often applied in practice, is to force the conditions of laminar mixing through implementation of appropriate shaped channels often in combination with internal obstacles and vortex generators.
+Partial remedy, often applied in practice, is to force the conditions of laminar mixing through onset of chaotic advection.
+Chaotic advection is a phenomenon in which simple laminar flows result in very complex - chaotic - motion patterns.
+The induction of chaos is often implemented by appropriately shaping the flow domain, often in combination with internal obstacles and vortex generators.
 As a consequence hydraulic loses may rise dramatically.

-The scope of the current project is intensification of laminar mixing which is free of external actuation and does not lead to a rise in hydraulic loses.
-The concept is to utilize natural hydrodynamic instabilities, invoked by an appropriately shaped flow geometry, which results in a mixing-friendly, complex flow topology.
+The scope of the current project is to look for methods that allow for the onset of chaos in laminar flows, free of external actuation of complex obstacles, such that it does not lead to a rise in hydraulic loses.
+The concept is to utilize natural hydrodynamic instabilities, invoked by an appropriately shaped flow geometry, which results in chaotic advection and a mixing-friendly flow topology.

 Within the frame of the current project we will focus on various stability properties of flows between corrugated walls.
-It turns out that appropriate form of wall grooving enables amplification of small perturbation already at low values of the Reynolds number, while decreasing flow resistance.
+It turns out that appropriate form of wall grooving enables amplification of small perturbation already at low values of the Reynolds number, while decreasing hydraulic resistance.
 It is therefore possible to intensify mixing and limit the operational costs of a flow device.